concordion/concordion-logback-extension/src/test/resources/specification/ClassicLog.md

 ## Usage
 ---

 As long as the logger is configured to log to use the [text based log file appender](- "c:assertTrue=isClassicLoggerConfigured()"), appending entries to the log is as simple as declaring the logger and logging away.
+Note that we are using SLF4J rather than referring to the logging implementation directly.

 <div><pre concordion:set="#fixture">
+import org.concordion.api.extension.Extension;
+import org.concordion.ext.LoggingFormatterExtension;
 import org.concordion.integration.junit4.ConcordionRunner;
 import org.junit.runner.RunWith;